KaddisLab/2025_van_tienhoven_et_al_cell/README.md

 # scRNA-seq Analysis of Insulin Gene Variants in Type 1 Diabetes

-## Project Status

-This repository is currently under active development.
-Code and documentation for single-cell RNA sequencing analysis related to our recent Cell publication will be updated shortly. **'Watch' this repo to get notified when updates are posted or raise an [issue](https://github.com/KaddisLab/2025_van_tienhoven_et_al_cell/issues)**

 ## Research Overview

 This repository contains code and analysis pipelines for the single-cell RNA sequencing (scRNA-seq) component of our research on genetic protection from Type 1 diabetes (T1D).
-Our analysis reveals how the protective insulin gene (INS) variant (rs3842752) affects beta-cell stress and gene expression at the single-cell level.
+Our analysis reveals how the protective insulin gene (*INS*) variant (rs3842752) affects beta-cell stress and gene expression at the single-cell level.

 ### Key Analysis Findings

-- Beta cells carrying the protective INS variant show an inverse correlation between insulin mRNA levels and cellular stress markers
+- Beta cells carrying the protective *INS* variant show an inverse correlation between insulin mRNA levels and cellular stress markers
-- This correlation is not present in beta cells carrying only the susceptible INS variant
+- This correlation is not present in beta cells carrying only the susceptible *INS* variant
 - Beta cells with the protective variant show significantly reduced expression of TGM2 (tissue transglutaminase-2), which is associated with T1D immunopathogenesis
 - Differential expression analysis identified additional genes associated with beta-cell stress and function